Project 3: The Hang - Attaching to a Running Process

 Full Completion:

-• Modify a variable and explain the effect.
+• Modify a variable and detach safely.

 Excellence (Going Above & Beyond):

 This guide was generated from LEARN_LLDB_DEEP_DIVE.md.
-For the complete learning path, see the parent directory.
+For the full learning path, see the parent directory README.